silv3rr/sitewho-plus2/README.md

 ## Usage

+GeoIP info is added to all modes:

+`sitewho`

-Only raw mode is changed, not normal output and the other modes.
-The new IP and CC fields should show up at the end of each line:
+In 'raw' mode the new IP and CC fields should show up at the end of each line:

 `sitewho --raw`